Creating symmetric YASTN tensors#

 • device (str) – Device on which the tensor should be initialized.
 Overrides attribute default_device specified in configuration.

 • s (Optional[Sequence[int]]) – (alternative) Tensor signature.
 Also determines the number of legs.
-Default is s=().
+The default is s=().

 Note